-Getting your Seniors in your Life into Paddle Boarding
+Getting the Seniors in your Life into Paddle Boarding

 Growing older has it's pros and cons, but we're here to inform you that paddleboarding is still a pro for you!

 In this article we'll explain the benefits of Standup Paddle Boarding no matter what age you're at!

 As we age, inactivity can create both mental and physical hurdles for all of us.
 Our balance becomes more challenging and our muscles and bones start receding and we become frustrated at not being able to do many of the things that we could in our youth.
 Many of our friends and family that are 55 and older tend to look at stand up paddle boarding and think: “Well that’s great for the kids but those days have passed me by.”
 We’re here to tell you, that you are never too old to try SUP!

 As we age, our muscles tend to atrophy, and our bones lose their density so regular exercise is important to help stave off these trends.
 Seniors can enjoy all of the physical gains that SUP confers which we outlined here: The Health Benefits of SUP They also have the added benefit of allowing our elders to feel more independent and letting them feel “cool” in the eyes of their grand kids.